Nzanga Mobutu: UDEMO in Équateur

-2006 Presidential election
+2006 presidential election

 In the 2006 presidential election, he ran as a candidate and placed fourth, with about 4.8% of the vote.
 Following the first round of voting, Mobutu entered into a platform political coalition with the incumbent president Joseph Kabila to try to rally votes from the Equateur region.
 The coalition also involved the political party PALU of Antoine Gizenga.

 His younger brother, Giala Mobutu, and eight other UDEMO candidates were elected to the National Assembly in the 2006 election.

-Government Minister
+Government minister

-Gizenga became Prime Minister in December 2006, and Mobutu was named Minister of State for Agriculture when Gizenga's government was announced on February 5, 2007, ranking second in the government after Gizenga.
-When Gizenga was succeeded by Adolphe Muzito, Mobutu was appointed as Deputy Prime Minister for Basic Social Needs in Muzito's government, which was named on October 26, 2008.
-On February 20, 2010, Mobutu was appointed Deputy Prime Minister for Labor, Employment and Social Security.
+Gizenga became Prime Minister in December 2006, and Mobutu was named Minister of State for Agriculture when Gizenga's government was announced on 5 February 2007, ranking second in the government after Gizenga.
+When Gizenga was succeeded by Adolphe Muzito, Mobutu was appointed as Deputy Prime Minister for Basic Social Needs in Muzito's government, which was named on 26 October 2008.
+On 20 February 2010, Mobutu was appointed Deputy Prime Minister for Labor, Employment and Social Security.

 In March 2011, President Kabila dismissed Mobutu from the government for inactivity.
 Explaining the move, government spokesman Lambert Mende accused Mobutu of "abandonment of service" for staying in Europe since November 2010 "without any explanation."
 Mende stressed that the move was directed only against Mobutu and not his party.
 Apparently, Kabila had tried to foster a good relationship with Mobutu by appointing him consecutively as second in the government, but the latter seemed uninterested in it and focused solely on his work.
 Reportedly, Mobutu's reasoning for his prolonged stay in Europe was due to his disagreement with President Kabila's cultivation of a close relationship with Kagame's regime, which was believed to be responsible for the violence that occurred in the eastern region of the Democratic Republic of Congo.
 Following his dismissal, he again ran for office in the 2011 presidential elections against the incumbent president.

 Recent years

 In subsequent years, he lived and engaged in business ventures between the United States and Morocco, with his brother Giala leading UDEMO.
 In the 2018 elections, Nzanga supported opposition candidate Martin Fayulu.
-On January 10, 2023, he returned to the DRC where he continues to lead his political party and supported incumbent President Felix Tshisekedi in the December 2023 elections.
+On 10 January 2023, he returned to the DRC where he continues to lead his political party and supported incumbent President Felix Tshisekedi in the December 2023 elections.